 The Ski Train Is Back For Winter 2023/24!

-Good news - the Eurostar Snow service is back for Winter 2023/24!
-After 2 years away, Eurostar has finally seen sense and put on what should be a great service between London St. Pancras and the French Alps.
+Good news - the Eurostar Snow train service is back this winter!
+Eurostar re-started the great service between London St. Pancras and the French Alps.

 With a race against time for a rapidly changing climate and consumers wanting more sustainable travel options to the Alps, the new ski train couldn't have been timed better.